Azov Fortress: Russian period

 Peter the Great led the Azov campaigns of 1695–96.
 The military expedition advanced by land and water (the rivers of Voronezh, Volga and Don).
 The first attempt to storm the Azov Fortress under the command of general admiral Franz Lefort was undertaken on 5 August 1695.
 It was not successful.
 The Russian Army succeeded in occupying the watchtowers only.
 The number of dead and wounded Russian soldiers reached over 1500 during the storming.
 The second storming of the Azov fortress was undertaken on 25 September.
 The Lifeguard Preobrazhensky Regiment and Semyonovsky Regiment under Fyodor Apraksin occupied most of the fortifications and were able to enter the town.
 However Turks had time to regroup and Apraksin's advance failed without support of other army units.
 The siege was lifted on 2 October.

 The second Azov campaign was held in July 1696.
-The requisite preparations were completed to implement the second storming on 16 July 1696.
-1,500 of the Don and Zaporozhian Cossacks invaded on 17 July.
-They managed to take two bastions.
 The garrison of the fortress surrendered on 19 July during a long period of shelling.
 In 1700, by concluding the Treaty of Constantinople the Ottoman Empire reaffirmed recognition of Russia's possession of the Azov fortress.
 The Treaty of the Pruth of 1711 stipulated the return of Azov to the Ottoman Empire.
 The Tsardom of Russia was forced to sign the treaty because of severe situation of its army on the banks of the river Pruth at the end of the Russo-Ottoman War of 1710–11.

 The Don army (28,000 strong) under the command of imperial commander Peter Lacy besieged the fortress in 1736.
 Forces of Russia opened continuous artillery fire on the fortress on 11 June.
 Lacy gave an order to begin the storming in the night of 28/29 June.
 During the battle the Russian Army encountered unexpected resistance.
 The total Russian losses in the battle for the Azov fortress were 7 killed and 38 wounded.
 After the night attack Azov Pasha Mustafa Agi was invited to surrender the fortress to the Russians.
 Per the terms of the Treaty of Belgrade the city became part of the Russian Empire.